mrintegrate/after-layoffs/README.md

 <li>Set hierarchy: The order in which the roles are listed determines their hierarchy.
 The role at the top of the list will have the highest permissions, while the role at the bottom will have the lowest.
 Make sure to set the "Administrators" role at the top of the list so they have the highest level of access.</li>
 </ol>

 <p>Assign roles to users: Finally, you can assign the appropriate role to each user in your server.
-To do this, right-click on the user's name and select "Server Settings", then "Members".
+To do this, right-click on the user's name and select "Server Settings", then "MemberX".
 From there, you can select the appropriate role for each user.</p>

 <p>By following these steps, you can set up the three group roles of "Administrator", "MemberX", and "Hiring-Ally" with the desired permissions for each role.<p>